spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 - More readily scalable as all language runtimes can be managed and run in a single location
 - It is easier to isolate and contain our application to prevent malicious code from affecting the host system

 The trade-off of using a client-server architecture is that clients will not be able to communicate directly with one another.
 Since the communication has to be routed first through our server, a round-trip would be necessary for every client's request.
-Nevertheless, this fits our use case due to the above benefits mentioned.
+Nevertheless, this fits our use case due to the benefits mentioned above.

 ## 2.3 Network Protocol
 With our client-server architecture in mind, we have to decide on which network protocol that suits best for constructing a real-time collaborative environment.